-6.4.1 The ERM framework should enable well-informed business decisions and risk management actions to be taken.
-The identification and quantification of risks should ensure appropriate and timely management actions are taken when required.
+- 6.4.1 The ERM framework should enable well-informed business decisions and risk management actions to be taken.
+The identification and quantification of risks should ensure appropriate and timely management actions are taken when required. - 6.4.2 The authorized insurer should document its risk management policies on risk retention and reinsurance or risk transfer strategies, e.g. use of derivatives, diversification or specialization, ALM, treatment of any off-balance sheet items and non-traditional forms of reinsurance, etc. - 6.4.3 An authorized insurer must take every practicable step to safeguard its assets and ensure that the value of its assets is not less than the aggregate of the amount of its liabilities and the applicable level of solvency under the Ordinance.

-- 6.4.2 The authorized insurer should document its risk management policies towards risk retention and reinsurance or risk transfer strategies, e.g. use of derivatives, diversification or specialization, ALM, treatment of any off-balance sheet items and non-traditional forms of reinsurance, etc. - 6.4.3 An authorized insurer must take every practicable step to safeguard its assets and ensure that the value of its assets is not less than the aggregate of the amount of its liabilities and the applicable level of solvency under the Ordinance.
-Besides, the authorized insurer should maintain a buffer above the statutory solvency margin at all times for prudent risk and capital management purposes. - 6.4.4 Based on the nature, scale, and complexity of the operations, an authorized insurer should maintain a recovery plan for planning and managing severe adverse situations, which should also be included in the ORSA.
-The recovery plan should address the following matters specific to the authorized insurer, to the extent applicable: - (a) the relevant entities and their interconnectedness; - (b) identification of functions or services significant to continuation; - (c) a pre-defined quantitative and qualitative trigger framework in which recovery options are triggered in the face of a range of severe adverse situations; - (d) an assessment on the timeliness and creditability of the recovery options in both going and gone concern situations; - (e) measures to restore financial viability e.g. recapitalization and capital conservation that may take into account intra-group transactions; - (f) strategies for communication with stakeholders; and
+- 6.4.4 Based on the nature, scale, and complexity of the operations, an authorized insurer should maintain a recovery plan for planning and managing severe adverse situations, which should also be included in the ORSA.
+The recovery plan should address the following matters specific to the authorized insurer, to the extent applicable: - (a) the relevant entities and their interconnectedness; - (b) identification of functions or services significant to continuation; - (c) a pre-defined quantitative and qualitative trigger framework17 in which recovery options are triggered in the face of a range of severe adverse situations; - (d) an assessment on the timeliness and creditability of the recovery options18 in both going and gone concern situations; - (e) measures to restore financial position and viability e.g. recapitalization and capital conservation that may take into account intra-group transactions; - (f) strategies for communication with stakeholders; and - (g) periodic review of the recovery plan and options. - 6.4.5 Management actions identified in ERM should be objective, realistic, achievable, adequate and legal.
+There should be a proper approval process on the management actions at Board level or senior management level, where appropriate.